skramm/homog2d/docs/homog2d_manual.md

 ![Same points, but closed type](img/polyline2_c.png)

 If they are not closed, then the `==` operator will return `false`.
-But is they are (both) closed, it will return `true`, as they obviously describe the same polygon.
+But if they are (both) closed, it will return `true`, as they obviously describe the same polygon.

 This is handled through a normalization step, called automatically.
   * if "closed" type, the normalization will reverse and rotate the points, so that the smallest point is first and the second one is smaller than the last one.